Indoria-Labs/View-On-Amazon-for-Woot/README.md

 ### The Problem

-Shopping on Woot.com is great for deals, but finding the original Amazon product to read full reviews or check other buying options can be a chore.
+Shopping on Woot.com is great for deals, but finding the original Amazon product to read full reviews, pictures, product details provided by the manufacturer or checking other buying options can be a chore.
 You have to find the ratings link, open it, and then manually edit the URL to get to the Amazon page.
 This extension solves that.

 ### The Solution